 - Live coaching – Sometimes even if agents adhere to scripts perfectly, communication barriers arise.
 Unexpected questions, hostility from clients, perhaps even their own prejudices.
 There is an AI solution to help with this as well.
 Managers can set alerts that indicate an agent may need assistance on a call, or agents can request help; managers can then listen to the call and provide live tips for the agent via chat.

 - Speech Monitoring – How do you know if you’re talking too much on a call?
 How can you tell if you’re actively listening for customer interest?
-By monitoring two critical speech metrics, ratio and pace, AI can help to prevent your agents from talking too fast or not enough.
+A call quality monitoring solution takes into account two critical speech metrics, ratio and pace.
+AI can help to prevent your agents from talking too fast or not enough.
 By giving agents subtle on-screen prompts, AI can resolve these issues instantly without the need for any human coaching.

 Aiming for Optimized Communication